justinmanley/www.justinmanley.work/projects/lifestory/version/1/index.md

 When I got home from Mariam’s apartment that day, I pulled out a cardboard box containing a jumble of letters and photographs and theater playbills.
 I rifled through the sentimental miscellany.
 Finally, near the bottom of the stack, I found the magazine clipping I was looking for.

 A staple, slightly rusted but still intact, held the two sheets of glossy paper together.
-The title at the top of the page was printed in italics: “The fantastic combinations of John Conway’s new solitaire game ‘life’,” with the familiar byline underneath: “by Martin Gardner.”
+The title at the top of the page was printed in italics: _The fantastic combinations of John Conway’s new solitaire game “life”_, with the familiar byline underneath: “by Martin Gardner.”
 As I scanned the article, I remembered the day Mariam and I first encountered Life.

-I used to subscribe to Scientific American, and when Mariam was little she and I would read it together in the evenings after dinner.
+I used to subscribe to _Scientific American_, and when Mariam was little she and I would read it together in the evenings after dinner.
 As an accountant, I’ve always been good with numbers, and Mariam was a bright child.
 Our favorite part of the magazine was Gardner’s “Mathematical Games” column.
-Each month when the magazine arrived, Mariam and I would spend many evenings on the sofa together working through Gardner’s latest puzzle.
+Each month when the magazine arrived, Mariam and I spent many evenings on the sofa together working through Gardner’s latest puzzle.

 My eyes fixed on Gardner’s long-ago words: “To play Life you must have a fairly large checkerboard and a plentiful supply of flat counters.
 The basic idea is to start with a simple configuration of counters, one to a cell, then observe how it changes as you apply Conway’s ‘genetic laws’ for births, deaths and survivals.
 Conway chose his rules carefully to meet three desiderata.”